 Elgin is the administrative capital of Moray Speyside as well as the main shopping and entertainment centre.
 There are many points of interest for the visitor including Elgin Cathedral, St Giles Church, Johnston’s Woollen Mill, Glen Moray Distillery and the Biblical Gardens.
 Elgin has many famous visitors.
 Daniel Defoe was an admirer and Bonnie Prince Charlie stayed at Thunderton House before the battle of Culloden.
 Elgin is a lively base from which to visit and tour the rest of Moray Speyside.

 Things to see and do in Elgin

-Elgin Cathedral is one of the iconic buildings in Moray and makes an impressive sight especially walking towards it from Cooper Park.
+Elgin Cathedral is one of the iconic buildings in Moray and makes an impressive sight as well as a great place to visit.
 Parts of the Cathedral date to the early 13th Century.
 Although partly ruined, it’s still possible to climb one of the towers and enjoy views out over Elgin.

 The Biblical Gardens